 Thu September 22, 2011

-The AP is reporting results from a group of researchers at the European Organization for Nuclear Research (CERN) claiming measurements of particles traveling at a speed greater than the speed of light.
+The AP is reporting results from a group of Italian researchers using equipment from the European Organization for Nuclear Research (CERN) that claims they've measured particles traveling at a speed greater than the speed of light.

 If this result were true (it has not been published, and thus not peer-reviewed, yet) then the structure of the world might be very different from what we believe.
 Einstein's theory of relativity is built on the idea that there is an absolute cosmic speed limit — that light is the thing traveling at this speed is beside the point.
 Among other things, the existence of that speed limit sets the structure of causality in the Universe.